 And, in Golf Magazine, the game’s iconic Arnold Palmer observed: “The Golf Course Superintendents Association of America and all golf course superintendents are probably the most important single entity that we have in golf. . . .
 The conditions and the golf course’s beauty, the environment, the wetlands, everything depends on their perseverance and their knowledge and the work that they do to maintain the golf courses.”

-The reasons for this is that the superintendent’s daily duties require myriad technical know-how as they address areas on their golf course related to mathematics, botany, biology, soil and turfgrass sciences, irrigation and drainage systems, plant physiology and propagation, accounting and financial management, computer science, statistics, and communications.
+The reason for this is that the golf course superintendent’s daily duties require myriad technical know-how as they address areas on their golf course related to mathematics, botany, biology, soil, and turfgrass sciences, irrigation and drainage systems, plant physiology and propagation, accounting, and financial golf course management, computer science, statistics, and communications.

-All these disciplines are in play as the superintendent copes with the vagaries of weather, water and soil pH, large and small pests, massive foot traffic on fragile surfaces, staff, governmental guidelines, zealous environmentalists, conflicting members’ opinions, and assorted “X” factors too numerous to mention here.
+All these disciplines are in play as the golf course superintendent copes with the vagaries of weather, water, and soil pH, large and small pests, massive foot traffic on fragile surfaces, staff, governmental guidelines, zealous environmentalists, conflicting members’ opinions, and assorted “X” factors too numerous to mention here.

-So it’s clear why superintendents are the “brains” behind golf courses (again, apologies to their co-workers, many of whom also boast four-year college degrees).
+So it’s clear why golf course superintendents are the “brains” behind golf courses (again, apologies to their co-workers, many of whom also boast four-year college degrees).

-As with any science-based trade, there are reference books which serve as the backbone of a superintendent’s knowledge.
+As with any science-based trade, there are reference books that serve as the backbone of a golf course superintendent’s knowledge.
 There are plenty of opinions about the “best” books in the incredibly vast library of turf and agronomy titles.
 But, due to space limitations, here are a few selections as the most important books in the turfgrass trade.